RickStrahl/Westwind.QueueMessageManager/Readme.md

 Optional name of the queue that is to be checked for requests to be processed.
 The default name is an empty string which checks all queues.
 Note that you can have multiple queues and each queue operation can be performed on a specific queue.
+You can override the queue in all requests individually - the queue name is most important for the QueueController.

 *WaitInterval*
 The interval in milliseconds to wait between checking for new queue items